rust-lang/blog.rust-lang.org/posts/inside-rust/2019-12-18-wg-learning-update.md

 Specifically, the Learning WG decided that we wanted to pursue the following goals next:
 - Write an overview chapter
-- Gather source matterial for chapters on monomorphization and LLVM
+- Gather source material for chapters on monomorphization and LLVM

 ### Overview chapter